- K-Means Clustering is a simple yet powerful algorithm in data science

 This is where we can make use of evaluation metrics.
 Let’s discuss a few of them and understand how we can use them to evaluate the quality of our clusters.

 Recall the first property of clusters we covered above.
 This is what inertia evaluates.
 It tells us how far the points within a cluster are.
-So, inertia actually calculates the sum of all the points within a cluster from the centroid of that cluster.
+So, inertia actually calculates the sum of distances of all the points within a cluster from the centroid of that cluster.

 We calculate this for all the clusters and the final inertial value is the sum of all these distances.
 This distance within the clusters is known as intracluster distance.
 So, inertia gives us the sum of intracluster distances: